Skip to main content

 By default Certify will auto update/add https bindings on all sites with hostname bindings which match the certificate (if using IIS).
 You can also choose to customise how deployment occurs.
 The Preview feature (below) is especially important as this will show you which bindings will be created and updated.

-You can customise this behaviour or even opt to have no deployment at all, however if you do customise binding behaviour (on a Windows Server) you should have a clear understanding of the limitations of SSL binding on Windows
+You can customise this behaviour or even opt to have no deployment at all, however if you do customise binding behaviour (on a Windows Server) you should have a clear understanding of the limitations of SSL binding on Windows and in particular you should avoid binding to specific IP addresses unless you are fully aware of the implications.
+Use SNI with hostname bindings and IP set to All Unassigned instead and this is the default setting the app will auto create from existing http bindings.

 Deployment